State of Illinois

 Business Enterprise Program for the Blind (BEPB)

-The BEPB is located at ICRE-Wood and offers management opportunities in the vending, retail and food service industries.
+The BEPB is located at ICRE-Wood and offers business ownership opportunities in the vending, retail and food service industries.
 The training course spans eight months and prepares individuals who are legally blind to operate vending facilities in public buildings, correctional facilities, gift shops and highway rest areas statewide.

 For more information: